 The other section of the book I just love and frequent as a resource is the Make-Ahead, Store and Freeze Notes.
-These pages are filled with tips and tricks that help me each week make decisions that make my like a bit simpler.
+These pages are filled with tips and tricks that help me each week make decisions that make mine a bit simpler.

-This book came across my desk as I was cancelling my Mediterranean Cruise and harvesting my figs. I just had to buy it.
+This book came across my desk as I was canceling my Mediterranean Cruise and harvesting my figs. I just had to buy it.

 Before traveling, retelling stories and sharing recipes from her adventures Yasmin was a human rights campaigner and her first two cookbooks are from regions filled with turmoil and one of the reasons I have had her book Zaitoun on my must-read list.
 But with figs being part of my orchard I had to grab this book first.